 Better yet, because it's also used as surgical tape, it's only mildly adhesive so if you do get a blister, the tape won't tear open the skin.

-Have an obstacle course race, IRONMAN, or mountain ultramarathon coming up?
+Have an obstacle course race, Ironman, or ultramarathon coming up?
 Take care of your feet so you can make it to the finish line blister-free.
-(And read how this training tip can give you a leg up on the competition.)
 And, even if you're not training for such a hurculean feat, taping your feet can save you serious discomfort during trail runs, hikes, and long runs too.